I don't have any favourite climbs. Some days I'm motivated to try and do better on them, other days I don't care.

 2) you want to know how 100+kgs goes up Back of Falls Creek?
 Slowly!
-Rules my mates abide by is you must ride to WT? corner in the big ring!
+Rules my mates abide by is you must ride to Say What corner in the big ring!

 1) the hill my house is on.
 When I'm climbing that, it means the suffering is over and I'm home.

 I'm a mediocre climber but I do enjoy the challenge of riding hills.
 My favorite climb on Brisbane's north side, actually more like the glasshouse Mtn's area, is Bellthorpe Range rd -

 Mt Donna Buang for the reasons kb mentions above.

 Closest climb to Melbourne with some decent length to train for OS, Unfortunately if heading to the Northern hemisphere summer/autumn means riding it in Winter

 Mt Buffalo for the views as it climbs up the north side of the mountain.

 Mt Dandenong for the myriad of climbs that can be connect together.

 I haven't ridden climbs interstate except for SA.
 Adelaide has a great collection of shorter climbs close to the CBD - Norton Summit rd to name just one.

 Preference is for loops if possible rather than out and backs, so the selection below is with this in mind.
 There are hundreds of mindblowing climbs in Europe; easy to never ride the same mountain twice if you didn't want to!